angular/angular/aio/content/guide/creating-libraries.md

  ng lint my-lib
 </code-example>

-Notice that the configured builder for the project is different from the default builder for app projects.
+Notice that the configured builder for the project is different from the default builder for application projects.
 This builder, among other things, ensures that the library is always built with the [AOT compiler](guide/aot-compiler), without the need to specify the `--prod` flag.

 To make library code reusable you must define a public API for it.
 This "user layer" defines what is available to consumers of your library.
 A user of your library should be able to access public functionality (such as NgModules, service providers and general utility functions) through a single import path.